elishevaelbaz/algo-practice/20-Doubly Linked List/README.md

 # Doubly Linked List

-Double linked lists are similar to singly linked lists, but each node also points to the __previous node__
+Doubly linked lists are similar to singly linked lists, but each node also points to the __previous node__

 This improves efficiency of some things like using `pop()` to remove the last item in array, or `reverse()` the list